missinglinkelectronics/psmake/README.md

 ### Setup

-Create a symlink named `Makefile` to the `scout.mk` file:
+Create a symlink named `Makefile` to the `vitis.mk` file:

-    $ ln -s ../scripts/scout.mk Makefile
+    $ ln -s ../scripts/vitis.mk Makefile

 Add the `build` directory to your `.gitignore`.

-By default, the Scout Makefile looks for the build configuration in `./default.mk`.
+By default, the Vitis Makefile looks for the build configuration in `./default.mk`.
 If you choose a different file name (or like to have multiple build configurations), you can specify the path with the `CFG` variable.

 Write your build configuration as documented in section "Makefile syntax".
-Instead of writing the build configuration from scratch, you can also copy `templates/scout/default.mk` into your working directory.
+Instead of writing the build configuration from scratch, you can also copy `templates/vitis/default.mk` into your working directory.

 ### Usage